brminnick/CreateInteractiveCharts/Readme.md

 canvas.DrawPath(path, paint);
 ```

-All this code, and we haven't yet touched on adding touch gestures like pan and zoom, yet.
+All this code, and we haven't yet touched on adding touch gestures like pan + zoom, yet.

 Let's look at how to do it with Syncfusion instead.

 # Drawing Charts With Syncfusion

 Syncfusion makes our lives easier by using the [`SfCharts`](https://help.syncfusion.com/xamarin/charts/overview) library.
-It doesn't require any complex calculations and, best of all, it is cross-platform and can be used in our [Xamarin.Forms](https://dotnet.microsoft.com/apps/xamarin/xamarin-forms?WT.mc_id=syncfusion-blog-bramin) project!
+It doesn't require any complex calculations, and, best of all, it is cross-platform and can be used in our [Xamarin.Forms](https://dotnet.microsoft.com/apps/xamarin/xamarin-forms?WT.mc_id=syncfusion-blog-bramin) project!

 Let's look at how to install and implement [`SfCharts`](https://help.syncfusion.com/xamarin/charts/overview).